jcs-instructor/mobtimer/completed.md

 ## Completed (Done)

+2023-08-03

+- [x] Show "Connecting..." in UI when socket isn't connected (including when starting up and when retrying)

 2023-07-??

 - [x] **VSCode statusbar participants & roles** - make vscode statusbar look like the browser window title